Office 365, who manages your backup?

 Go ahead and look closer.
 There are holes in your defence that you may not have been aware of previously.

-With Microsoft Office 365, you’ve already made a smart business decision, now find a backup solution that gives you both full access and complete control of your Office 365 data, avoid unnecessary data loss risks.
+With Microsoft Office 365, you’ve already made a smart business decision, now find a cloud backup solution that gives you both full access and complete control of your Office 365 data, avoid unnecessary data loss risks.

 Reduce Risk With Online Backup Services